jeferson-sb/portfolio/content/articles/vue-3-0-is-finally-out-1jj7.md

 You can view this complete example in [this repo](https://github.com/jeferson-sb/demo-vue3).

-Another good example of Composition API is to create a `IntersectionObserver` composition function to lazy load our images like so:
+Another good example of Composition API implementation is to create an `IntersectionObserver` composition function to lazy load images or components, for instance:

 ```js{codeTitle: src/composables/useIntersection.js}